Actiniu/LDPC-Visual-Tools/README.md

 SM_x = “Shifted Matrix step x”; an EM will have multiple steps of row-shifts applied to it, rerouting the check node graph to eventually make the final product.
 SM_0 is identical to the EM, SM_1 shows the first change, SM_2 shows the next change, and so on.
 Module = As you will read later, each change in the check node graph is “mirrored”, or modular, by design.
 The term Module refers to the smaller part of the graph that directly concerns the variable nodes and check nodes from the original HM.
 (As a reminder, the EM is initialized from multiple copies of an HM; these are the modules, and any change made to a module will be done for all modules in parallel).

-One example of the process and abbreviations:

-An H matrix (HM):
-1
-0
-1
-0
-1
-0
-0
-1
-0
-1
-0
-1
-0
-0
-0
-1
-1
-1

-An Extended Matrix (EM), using 4 repetitions of the H matrix (HM) (R=4):

-Note: At this step we can see the Modules clearly.
-The modular nature is parallel at first; they do not interact with each other.
-Applying shifts will make these modules more integrated.

-Now: Taking the above Extended Matrix (EM)
-First: Find the edge connecting variable node 1 to check node 1 and apply a shift of 2.
-Next: Find the edge connecting variable 3 to check node 1 and apply a shift of 1.

-This would be represented as SM_1: (row 1, col 1, S=2)

-Followed by SM_2: (row 1, col 3, S=1)

 Note: SM_0 is identical to the Extended Matrix (EM).
 Note: The selected row and column cannot be a zero.
 Since these matrices represent edges in a graph, shifts can only be applied to variable nodes and check nodes that are connected.

 Shifting enables the creation of a shifted matrix by interconnecting identical parallel modules, and if done in an appropriate manner, spawns a large girth cycle.
 The resulting matrix can handle larger data sets for LDPC without discarding the functional root.
 The “Nodes and Factors Graph” tool (add link here) allows the user to apply such sights and analyze the resulting matrix using a visual graph as well as the text.
 Other notable features include: highlighting modules or nodes, exporting the matrix, matrix compression, and adjusting the module count.